brevzin/cpp_proposals/xxxx_3way/3way.md

 In order how to best figure out how to solve this problem for C++, it is helpful to look at how other languages have already addressed this issue.
 While P0515 listed many languages which have a three-way comparison returning a signed integer, there is another set of otherwise mostly-unrelated languages that take a different approach.

+### Rust

-Rust, Kotlin, Swift, and Haskell are rather different languages in many respects.
+Rust, Kotlin, Swift, Haskell, and Scala are rather different languages in many respects.
 But they all solve this particular problem in basically the same way: they treat _equality_ and _comparison_ as separate operations.
 I want to focus specifically on Rust here as it's arguably the closest language to C++ of the group, but the other three are largely equivalent for the purposes of this specific discussion.

 Rust deals in Traits (which are roughly analogous to C++0x concepts and Swift protocols) and it has four relevant Traits that have to do with comparisons: